ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 `NULL` is formatted according to setting [format_csv_null_representation](/docs/en/operations/settings/settings.md/#format_csv_null_representation) (default value is `\N`).

 In input data, ENUM values can be represented as names or as ids.
 First, we try to match the input value to the ENUM name.
-If we fail and the input value is a number, we try to match this number to ENUM id.
+If we fail and the input value is a number, we try to match this number to the ENUM id.
 If input data contains only ENUM ids, it's recommended to enable the setting [input_format_csv_enum_as_number](/docs/en/operations/settings/settings.md/#input_format_csv_enum_as_number) to optimize ENUM parsing.

 The CSV format supports the output of totals and extremes the same way as `TabSeparated`.